The Last Mimzy: Plot

-A scientist in the distant future has set out to avert a catastrophic ecological disaster, and sends a small number of high tech devices that resemble toys back in time to modern day Seattle.
-Here, they are discovered by two children: Noah Wilder and his younger sister, Emma.
+A scientist in the distant future has set out to avert a catastrophic ecological disaster and sends a small number of high tech devices that resemble toys back in time to the 21st century.
+Ending up in Seattle, they are discovered by siblings Noah Wilder and his younger sister Emma.
 The "toys" are initially incomprehensible to them, other than one which appears to be a stuffed rabbit.
-The children keep their discovery secret from their parents.
+The children keep their discovery a secret from their parents.

 Emma becomes telepathically connected to the rabbit, naming it "Mimzy", which imparts knowledge onto her.
-The children gain genius-level intellects and psionic powers: Noah can teleport objects using a card-sized rectangle of green lines of light and a conch shell to control spiders, but thanks to her link, Emma develops the more advanced abilities, becoming the only one who can use the "spinners", stones which can float and produce a force field.
+The children gain genius-level intellects and psionic powers – Noah can teleport objects using a card-sized rectangle of green lines of light and a conch shell to control spiders, but thanks to her link, Emma develops more advanced abilities, becoming the only one who can use the "spinners", stones that can float and produce a force field.
 Emma describes herself as "the chosen one" but names Noah as "the engineer" without which she cannot "build the bridge to the future".

-The children's parents, and Larry White, Noah's science schoolteacher discover the devices and the children's powers.
-By mistake, Noah causes a power black-out over half the state of Washington, alerting the FBI to their activities.
-The family is held for questioning by Special Agent Nathaniel Broadman.
-The Mimzy is revealed as artificial life utilizing nanotechnology created by Intel.
+The children's parents and Larry White, Noah's science teacher, discover the devices and the children's powers.
+By mistake, Noah causes a power outage over half the state of Washington, alerting the FBI to their activities.
+The family is held for questioning by Agent Nathaniel Broadman,during which Mimzy is revealed as artificial life utilizing nanotechnology created by Intel.

-Emma relates a dire message from Mimzy: Many Mimzys were sent into the past before her, but none of the others were able to return to their home time, because they lacked an "engineer" like Noah, and now Mimzy, the last one the scientist was able to send back, is beginning to disintegrate.
+Emma relates a dire message from Mimzy which states that many of her kind were sent into the past before, but none of them were able to return to their proper time period, because they lacked an "engineer" like Noah and now Mimzy, the last one that the scientist was able to send back, is beginning to deteriorate.
 To save the future, Mimzy must acquire a sample of uncorrupted human DNA to correct the damage done to DNA by ecological catastrophes.
 The FBI do not believe them, so Noah and Emma use their powers to escape.
 Mimzy absorbs a tear from Emma, which contains her DNA.
-Via the time portal which Noah constructs using the toys, Mimzy returns to the future.
+Via the time portal that Noah constructs using the toys, Mimzy returns to the future, leaving a Sri Yantra symbol.

-Larry, who witnessed Mimzy leaving the present, says he saw "numbers", a reference to a previous dream he had which related to him the winning lottery numbers: He had missed out before by never buying a ticket.
-In the future, Mimzy provides the genetic information required to restore humanity, both physically and mentally, with Emma dubbed "Our Mother" by the people of the future.
+Larry, who witnessed Mimzy being returned to the future, says he saw "numbers", a reference to a dream he had that related to him winning lottery numbers he had missed out before by never buying a ticket.
+In the future, Mimzy provides the genetic information required to restore humanity, both physically and mentally, with Emma being dubbed "Our Mother" by the populace.